Gerlachovský štít: Present

 Gerlachovský štít means the "Peak (of the village) of Gerlachov".
 The Slovak colloquial (unofficial) name is Gerlach.
 The Polish official names are Gerlach or Gierlach, while its Polish colloquial names are Girlach and Garłuch.
 The origin of the name of the village of Gerlachov itself is uncertain.
 It could be named after a lord of the area, or after the gravel in a nearby river.

+Gerlachovská Veža ("Gerlachov Tower", 2642m) is regarded as part of the Gerlachovský Peak.

 Past

 The peak's earliest recorded name was the Szepes-German Kösselberg (Cauldron Mountain) on a map from 1762.
 The Slovak name of the mountain was first recorded as Kotol, also meaning "Cauldron", in 1821.

 Its current name became widely used in the 19th century, and links the mountain to the village of Gerlachov (Carpathian German: Gerlsdorf)) at its foot.
 The name Gerlsdorfer Spitze (Gerlachov Peak) was used by the first person to identify the mountain as the highest peak in the Tatras in 1838; this was rendered as gerlachovský chochol (Gerlach crest) in a Slovak version of his report in 1851.

 Once it was determined that the mountain was the highest point in the region, the succession of the authorities that held control over it took an interest in its name and changed it periodically for symbolic reasons.
 In 1896, as part of Austria-Hungary, it was named after state Emperor Francis Joseph I. After the dissolution of the monarchy in 1918, the mountain continued to be known simply as Gerlachovský štít because it belonged to the village of Gerlachov.
 The Polish government, claiming the territory of the High Tatras for Poland, simultaneously called the mountain Szczyt Polski (Polish Peak), but never gained control over it.
-The new Czechoslovak government changed the name to Štít legionárov (Legionnaires Peak) in honor of the Czechoslovak Legions in 1923, but the name was dropped in favor of the earlier Gerlachovský štít in 1932.
-As a result of the Communist coup d'état in 1948, the mountain was renamed once more − to Stalinov štít (Stalin Peak) in 1949.
+The new Czechoslovak government changed the name to Štít legionárov (Legionnaires Peak) in honor of the Czechoslovak Legions in 1923, but the name was dropped in favour of the earlier Gerlachovský štít in 1932.
+As a result of the Communist coup d'état in 1948, the mountain was renamed once more, to Stalinov štít (Stalin Peak) in 1949.
 Its traditional name Gerlachovský štít was restored yet again in 1959.